Roy’s Tuna Pasta Salad (Gluten Free Option)

 As many of you know, Roy is the pasta master.
 Nobody makes a pasta like Roy, and that includes his pasta salads!
 This Tuna Pasta Salad is perfect for Spring.
 It’s delicious, easy, and great to bring to a party.
-And don’t worry, gluten free friends, I came up with a version made with rice so that we aren’t missing out on any of the goodness!
-CLICK HERE to get right to the gluten free recipe!
+And don’t worry, gluten-free friends, I came up with a version made with rice so that we aren’t missing out on any of the goodness!

 How to Make Tuna Pasta Salad

-Roy’s Tuna Pasta Salad comes together quickly, but it does take a bit of finesse.
-Start by following the directions for cooking the pasta, but cook it 1-2 minutes less than recommended.
+Roy’s Tuna Pasta Salad comes together quickly, but it takes some finesse.
+Start by following the directions for cooking the pasta, but cook it for 1-2 minutes less than recommended.
 This will make sure your pasta holds its structure once it’s all mixed in.

-Briefly rinse the pasta to make sure it doesn’t keep cooking and allow it to cool slightly.
+Briefly rinse the pasta to make sure it doesn’t keep cooking, and allow it to cool slightly.
 Then transfer it to a large bowl.
-Add the mayo, celery, onion , chives, and parsley and mix well.
-Add peas, tuna, salt, and pepper and mix until just combined.
+Add the mayo, celery, onion, chives, and parsley, and mix well.
+Add peas, tuna, salt, and pepper until combined.
 Taste and add more salt and pepper to taste, if needed.

 Now, you might want to dig in right away after this, but make sure you cover and refrigerate first.
-This will allow the pasta some time to soak up all the flavors and make sure it reaches that perfect consistency.
+This will allow the pasta time to soak up all the flavors and ensure it reaches the perfect consistency.
 Bring it to all your Spring or Easter gatherings and immediately become the most popular person there!

 Print